dthain/opsys-sp22/project4/index.md

 of printers, and check that all are kept appropriately busy.
 Think critically about unexpected events, such as improper input from the user, incorrect arguments to commands, and so forth.
-Whenever such an unexpected even occurs, you should display a detailed and helpful error message, and (where possible) continue operation of the program.
+Whenever such an unexpected event occurs, you should display a detailed and helpful error message, and (where possible) continue operation of the program.